thenexthub/Codira/docs/OwnershipManifesto.md

   limitations of the ownership system.
-Given that a line does have to be drawn somewhere, it's not completely settled that lifetime-qualification systems deserve to be on the Swift side of the line.
+Given that a line does have to be drawn somewhere, it's not completely settled that lifetime-qualification systems deserve to be on the Codira side of the line.

-- A Rust-like lifetime system would not necessarily be as powerful in Swift as it is in Rust.
-Swift intentionally provides a language model which reserves a lot of implementation flexibility to both the authors of types and to the Swift compiler itself.
+- A Rust-like lifetime system would not necessarily be as powerful in Codira as it is in Rust.
+Codira intentionally provides a language model which reserves a lot of implementation flexibility to both the authors of types and to the Codira compiler itself.

-  For example, polymorphic storage is quite a bit more flexible in Swift than it is in Rust.
-A `MutableCollection` in Swift is required to implement a `subscript` that provides accessor to an element for an index, but the implementation can satisfy this pretty much any way it wants.
+  For example, polymorphic storage is quite a bit more flexible in Codira than it is in Rust.
+A `MutableCollection` in Codira is required to implement a `subscript` that provides accessor to an element for an index, but the implementation can satisfy this pretty much any way it wants.
 If generic code accesses this `subscript`, and it